 § 53 Money for Nothing It's waste to spend time building a product increment that costs more than it’s worth.
 Therefore, stop work when the product’s development costs begin to exceed its expected value.

-§ 54 Product Backlog Even when everyone agrees to what product increments should be delivered, the Development Team doesn’t know what should be delivered first.
+§ 54 Product Backlog Even when everyone agrees to what product increments to deliver, the Development Team doesn’t know what they should deliver first.
 Therefore, create an ordered list of product increments arranged by their delivery date.

 § 55 Product Backlog Item (PBI) The Product Backlog is composed of large, monolithic parts, that impose unnecessary risk.
 Therefore, create distinct specifications of changes and additions to the product, called Product Backlog Items.

 § 56 Information Radiator Information flow is critical to the organization, but sharing through reports and meetings wastes effort, which often discourages communication.
 This results in sharing too little.
 Therefore, display information at a physical wall and keep it frequently updated.

 § 57 Pigs Estimate Estimates of effort should be based on what is known, and not on wrong assumptions and wishful thinking.
 Therefore, Let the Development Team, who members are committed to working on the product, estimate the work.

 § 58 Small Items When work items are too big, they become hard to understand and estimate.
 Therefore, Decompose large items into smaller items that Developers can easily understand and build.

 § 59 Granularity Gradient Small Items are easiest to estimate, but breaking down larger work items is work in itself.
 Therefore, break down only the earliest Product Backlog Items into Small Items.